rgrannell1/lisb/README.md

 functions, with function call semantics that get rid of the extra parens curried functions require in JavaScript.

-Lisb uses applicative-order evalutation, and is not designed for lisp-style metaprogramming.
-That said, JavaScript's collection functions can be used to dynamically write Lisb programs due to their shared syntax.

 [1] Which, ironically, never resorts to using `eval`.